nicoespeon/understandlegacycode.com/content/blog/earn-maintainers-esteem-with-adrs/index.md

 ### What kind of decisions?

 ADRs are not just for major architecture decisions.
-I wouldn't recommend writing an ADR because you renamed a class.
+Athough I wouldn't recommend writing an ADR just because you renamed a class.

 Find the middle ground.
 Be aware of the decisions you take.